 The backup volume should be at least as large as the amount of data that you want to copy to it.
 If you're planning to make regular backups to this volume, a good rule of thumb is that the backup volume should be at least twice as large as the amount of data that you're initially backing up to it.
 This allows for a modest amount of data growth and room for backup history (i.e. snapshots).

 Most external storage devices will work just fine for your backups, however performance and reliability vary.
 It would be impossible for us to curate an exhaustive list of every device, but we frequently get asked for a recommendation, so here's a list of some storage devices that we have tested with good results.
 Performance and price go hand-in-hand, we recommend that you avoid the cheapest devices.

 These devices offer a moderate amount of storage and excellent performance.
 This is our top pick for a backup device:

 † We do not recommend the Samsung T7 "Touch" model.
 The "touch" functionality uses a proprietary locking mechanism that requires Samsung drivers, and comes with a 27-34% price premium.
 This mechanism is not comparable to FileVault; CCC cannot automatically unlock these devices.
-The non-touch model provides the same functionality as far as a backup device is concerned, and can be encrypted easily in Disk Utility.
+The non-touch model provides the same functionality as far as a backup device is concerned, and can be encrypted easily with native macOS Encryption.
 In general, we do not recommend installing the third-party drivers or software that comes with an external storage device, we frequently see more trouble than benefit from that software.